but only to sledgehammer them away with breaths of unfathomable strength.

 We can’t and shouldn’t tell her any of the sad things anymore.
 Most in the family are the doing the selfish thing and telling her anyway.
 Which is the ultimate selfish act.
 It’s like writing in a diary that reads it back to you.
 I don’t.
 I no longer confide in her, or fish for her encouraging words.
 I cherish the days that they are offered naturally.
 There is no red lipstick, hair is never brushed, and she is always in the same outfit with the same house robe on top of it.
 She waddles around, door to door in the house, sitting blankly on the porch.
 Day in and day out, the same day over again.
 I want to hold her.
 I want to tell her everything is going to be ok.

 She repeats a story to me.
 We took care of her mother who had and ultimately passed with Alzheimer’s disease.
 She has always repeated the same thing to me.
 I will go any way the Lord wants me to, I just ask him not to take my mind.
 And now, here it is.
 The one thing she didn’t want to happen.
-She still repeats it, even in her deteriorating state, that everyday she prays to hold onto her mind, and that home-health says she is doing great, even though we know she’s not.
+She still repeats it, even in her deteriorating state, that every day she prays to hold onto her mind, and that home-health says she is doing great, even though we know she’s not.

 I’m sure the black bird’s cry is louder than ever.
 I yearn to peek into that realm even if for just a moment to see what they’re seeing, to hear what they are hearing, to think what they are thinking, and to feel what they are feeling.
 But it’s for selfish reasons.
 If only just to comfort myself on the feeling of having already lost them, or even to understand it a bit better when it’s time for them to fly away swiftly with those waiting on them.
+I battle with the constant questions of “how is it fair to have to lose someone you love over and over and over??

 The grass grows up past the sidewalk now.
 The flowerbeds choked with weeds.
 Building in the backyard, in the past filled with noise of new projects being completed, now sitting in rot in the overgrown yard.
 A lonely shrill in the air.
 A sadness in the waiting and the not knowing.
 An almost beautiful feeling in thinking that every time you’re there with them, is the last.
-Teaching you, and forcing you to cherish each and every second of the time spent with the parts of them that are not already gone.
+Teaching you and forcing you to cherish each and every second of the time spent with the parts of them that are not already gone.
 For now, the black birds compete with the song of the blue birds, which is a lasting hope I’m holding onto.

 I’ve been up and down on finding a whole new level of positivity.
 This is a whole new journey I am on, and it’s one that did not start off with good news or a positive look for the future.